Policy D1: Land for Residential Development

 - The Avenue

-Contributions from conversions of existing buildings into residential use will be supported in principle.
+The conversion of existing buildings for residential use will be supported.

 Proposals Map 7: Housing Sites

-4.184 Potential sites for residential development are listed in the SHLAA 2018 (Durham County Council, 2018e,f).
-The Neighbourhood Plan endorses these and in Policy D1 adds other sites that have been identified.
-Sites that are now under development do not need to be allocated.
+4.192 Potential sites for residential development are listed in the SHLAA 2018 (Durham County Council, 2018d,e.)
+(See Apendix C, Table C8).
+The Neighbourhood Plan endorses these and in Policy D1 identifies two other sites.
+An Evidence Base note on the process through which the Neighbourhood Plan’s housing sites were identified is available (City of Durham Parish Council, 2020, https://npf.durhamcity.org.uk/wp-content/uploads/2020/09/Evidence-Base-Note-Housing-Site-Selections.pdf).
+Sites that are now under development do not need to be identified.

-4.187 To maximise the contribution that these and any other sites make towards appropriate residential developments, high densities will be encouraged in areas that are characterised by existing higher densities, provided that adequate green and open space provision is included.
+4.195 To maximise the contribution that any site makes towards appropriate residential developments, high densities will be encouraged in areas that are characterised by existing higher densities, provided that adequate green and open space provision is included.
 Contributions from conversions of existing buildings into residential uses will also be supported in principle, including residential use of upper floors of retail and commercial premises.